manoa-fixed/manoa-fixed.github.io/milestones.md

 3. Deploy the Meteor App locally using `meteor npm run start` before deploying to Galaxy.
 This is so that you can check small changes without having to display the app publically.

 Also, I forgot to mention that Yuuma got the Email Notification feature working.
 Upon adding a report, an email is sent out to a specified address.
 Great job!

+## Milestone 3

+See the Project Board here : [M3](https://github.com/orgs/manoa-fixed/projects/4)

+Condensed To-Do List for Milestone 3:

+* Edit Report : Cloudinary Upload Button available for editing Image field in Report Schema.
+* Map : Let's attempt to get this map working.
+If we cannot get it to work, our site is still fine.
+* Status Field : We need to color coordinate the Status field in Report Schema.
+* Navigation Video : Lets make a video for users showing them how to navigate our site.
+* Fix Admin vs General User Issues : Reports between general users and admins are not consistant.